Late bloomer: Games and sports

 In field hockey, the great player Dhyan Chand did not play any hockey in his life until he joined the Indian Army.

 In football, Kurt Warner, who entered the NFL at age 28, went on to become a two-time MVP and Super Bowl champion.
+Nigerian fullback Christian Okoye can also be considered a late bloomer, as he would have never played football at any level until the age of 23 and would lead the NFL in rushing yards in 1989 at age 28, being the first player in Kansas City Chiefs history to do so.

+In mixed martial arts, Francis Ngannou began as a professional fighter in 2013 at the age of 27, and two years later he would sign with the Ultimate Fighting Championship (UFC) promotion, where he obtained a 12–2 record and won the UFC Heavyweight Championship at the age of 35.
+All this in less than a decade and after having overcome extreme poverty.

 In ice hockey, Tim Thomas, an American professional ice hockey goaltender played for several years in the minor leagues and Europe, before making it to the NHL at age 28, with the Boston Bruins.
 He finally emerged as the Bruins' starting goaltender at age 32.
 Thomas is a two-time winner of the Vezina Trophy (2009 and 2011) as the league's best goaltender, and was a member of Team USA in the 2010 Winter Olympics in Vancouver.
 Thomas won the Conn Smythe Trophy as the most valuable player in the 2011 Stanley Cup playoffs.
 He became the oldest player in league history to win the Conn Smythe at age 37.

 In shooting, there have been two figures of note whose accomplishments occurred in their sixties or later.
 Joshua Millner of Britain was 61 when he won his Olympic gold medal in Free rifle, 1,000 yards.
 Swedish marksman Oscar Swahn won two Olympic gold medals at the age of 60 and one at the age of 64.
 He won his last medal, silver, at 72 making him the oldest medalist.

 In squash, Jonah Barrington overcame alcoholism to later become a six times British Open Squash champion, and was regarded as one of the fittest men on the planet.

 In tennis, Angelique Kerber, Li Na, Stan Wawrinka, Francesca Schiavone, Flavia Pennetta, Jana Novotna, Goran Ivanišević and Andrés Gómez are famous late bloomers who won their first Grand Slam Singles titles after age 28.